cloudflare/cloudflare-docs/content/pages/_index.md

 {{<related header="D1" href="/d1/" product="d1">}}

-D1 is Cloudflare’s native serverless database.
+D1 is Cloudflare's native serverless database.
 Create a database by importing data or defining your tables and writing your queries within a Worker or through the API.

 {{</related>}}